 - Wrapping up

 What is self-soothing?

 Any parents will be familiar with self-soothing in babies.
-In fact, when you google the keyword, the first results will be about infants and their ability to stop crying without any comforting from the caregivers by soothing themselves.
+In fact, when you google the keyword, the first results will be about infants and their ability to stop crying without any nurturing, simply by soothing themselves.

-For adults and babies alike, self-soothing is a form of emotion regulation.
-According to Croatian researcher Asmir Gračanin and colleagues, self-soothing refers to “all self-directed behaviors and internal processes that are aimed to calm an individual in distress, that is, to diminish primarily negative emotion and corresponding physiological arousal, eventually resulting in homeostasis.”
+All self-directed behaviors and internal processes that are aimed to calm an individual in distress, that is, to diminish primarily negative emotion and corresponding physiological arousal, eventually resulting in homeostasis.

 One important aspect that Gračanin points out is that self-soothing is directed at the experience, not the situation, meaning that self-soothing behaviors are not meant to change the situation but rather the emotional reaction to it.

 In other words, self-soothing is pretty self-explanatory: it’s our ability to regulate negative emotions without help from others.

 Self-soothing babies sleep longer, which is beneficial for both the baby and the parents.
 But self-soothing is a valuable tool for adults themselves, too.
 Perhaps even more so, as - unlike babies - adults are expected to be able to handle stressful situations on their own.

 This isn’t to say that adults have to handle everything alone.
 It’s okay to reach out for help during tough times, but there are plenty of times in both our personal and professional lives when the ability to self-soothe is our most powerful tool.

 Not only will it help you get through a stressful workday or a difficult family situation at the Christmas table, but there are other benefits to reap as well.